Build an Options Screener with an API: IV Scanner, Exposure Alerts, and Flow Detection | FlashAlpha

 f"{r['vrp_20d']:>7.1f}%")

-# Free tier approximation using summary endpoint
+# Free tier approximation using the summary endpoint

 s = fa.stock_summary("SPY")